Serena Williams ends three-year title wait with Auckland Classic win, donates prize money

-Serena Williams ended a three-year title drought and raised expectations for the Australian Open on Sunday when she overcame a sluggish start to beat outsider Jessica Pegula 6-3, 6-4 at the WTA Auckland Classic.
+“I’ve been playing in Australia for over 20 years and it’s been really hard for me to watch all the news and everything that has been happening in Australia with all the fire and... animals and people that have lost their homes,” she said.

+“I decided at the beginning of the tournament...
+I’d donate all my prize money for a great cause.”

-The 38-year-old and tournament top seed, who will attempt to equal Margaret Court’s record of 24 Grand Slam titles in Melbourne this month, slipped 1-3 behind in the first set against the unseeded Pegula.
+The tournament top seed slipped 1-3 behind in the first set against the unseeded Pegula, a fellow American.

 But once she found her range there was never any doubt about the final result, which Williams greeted by raising her arms in triumph while her husband Alexis Ohanian and two-year-old daughter Olympia looked on.